1971 Dutch Grand Prix

 The 1971 Dutch Grand Prix was a Formula One motor race held at Zandvoort on 20 June 1971.
 It was race 4 of 11 in both the 1971 World Championship of Drivers and the 1971 International Cup for Formula One Manufacturers.
 Due to heavy rain, the track was treacherously wet and slippery, giving a large advantage to "wet-weather men" Jacky Ickx and Pedro Rodriguez, who also happened to be equipped with highly suitable cars and tyres.

-This was the last Formula One race on a circuit with no safety features on it.
-Because of this the Dutch Grand Prix was canceled the next year, but the circuit came back in 1973; and the layout had been modified.

 Classification

 Jacky Ickx (pictured during the race weekend) took the race win, pole position and fastest lap.